MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## A gateway can't support more than 10 skills

-If you add more than 10 skills to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge.
+If you add more than 10 skills to a gateway, performance might become degraded because the number of people who are being tracked concurrently exceeds the performance threshold of Azure Stack Edge Pro.
 To add an additional skill, delete an existing skill, or make it inactive.

 ## A camera shows Disconnected status for all camera issues, including issues that are related to credentials, network connection, timing, or a missing profile